Periecle/blog/_posts/2022-01-08-Resolving-performance-issues-in-practice.md

 ![Motivation](motivation.png){: width="1000" height="400" }

 I have worked with multiple teams, domains, and companies, and most of the time, I have seen people making the same mistakes when encountering performance issues.
 When trying to achieve goal X, they chaotically move from one hypothesis to another, blaming 3rd party, blaming another team, etc. And after a lot of struggling with googling, asking questions on stack overflow, and random tuning of JVM parameters(or any other hyperparameters of the system), they create some new problems, believe that they resolved the issue, or try to convince their manager that problem is fundamental and unsolvable.
-That is ineffective and not the path of an engineer.
+That is ineffective and **not the path of an engineer**.

 When developing a system, we think of functional and non-functional requirements, create architecture, and plan our work.
-We are working by methodology - an ordered list of steps that we should do to complete the task?
+We are working by *methodology* — an ordered list of steps that we should do to complete the task.

 I ask myself why resolving performance issues should differ fundamentally?
 We definitely should cultivate methodology, guidelines, and engineering culture of resolving performance issues to fix stuff effectively, consistently, and estimate our work, like any other activity of a software engineer.